pawanpp13/Datascience_Case-study/REDME_4.md

 Depends on the above three features Sales feature indicates the increased sale amount.
 We have to design Machine Learning application which uses Classification technique.

+In this case we have to define our own linear regression algorithm.
+Display value of R square for trained data.